caleb-james-smith/StauLongExercise/README.md

 First inspect the output obtained from running locally to make sure it is correctly filled and you have all the necessary information stored.
 Then follow the instructions in the README.
 Dont forget to edit runNtuplizer with the output location and the final state, and EraConfig based on whether you process data (json file selection) or MC (no json file selection).

-## Thursday - Part 2: Analyze the flat trees and make datacards
+## Part 2: Analyze the flat trees and make datacards

 ### Part 2.1: Apply the selection in the mutau final state and make data distributions